LogicStamp/logicstamp-context/CONTRIBUTING.md

 ---

-## 4. Best Practices
+## Best Practices

 1. **Keep branches short‑lived** – merge within days, not weeks.
 2. **One change per branch** – avoid mixing unrelated work.
 3. **Sync with `main` regularly** – `git pull --rebase origin main` on feature branches.
 4. **Always use PRs** – even for maintainers.
-5. **Use preview deploys** (site) to validate UX and docs before merging.
-6. **Tag bundle releases** on `main` so they map cleanly to npm versions.
+5. **Tag bundle releases** on `main` so they map cleanly to npm versions.

-This lightweight strategy keeps both repos simple while still being safe and review‑friendly.
+This lightweight strategy keeps the workflow simple while still being safe and review‑friendly.

 ## Project Structure